Skip to Content

 Pedestrian bridge located along a hiking trail

-After you pass the pedestrian bridge over Grimes Creek, the trail to the waterfalls is easy going as it winds upstream for about 0.2 miles.
+The first point of interest you’ll come to along the trail is the pedestrian bridge.
+This well-maintained bridge was created from reused highway bridge beams by local artist, Darryl Abraham.
+After you walk across the bridge over Grimes Creek, the trail to the waterfalls is flat and easy going as it winds upstream for about 0.2 miles.

-3. The Trails Ends At A picnic Table
+3. The Picnic Table

-Kristen and her mom walking the hiking trail at Grimes Glen Park
+Kristen and her mom walking the hiking trail

-After walking on the path a short while, you will come across a picnic table where it looks like the trail ends.
-But this is where the best part of the trail begins!
+After walking on the path for a short while, you’ll come across a picnic table where it looks like the trail ends.
+But this is where the best part of the trail begins and the next section of the Grimes Glen Trail is meant to be a creek walk.
+It can be very muddy and slippery, but you can often use the creek banks to find some dry land.

-When we hiked in September, the water in the creek was very low, but the water was deep in a few sections so you definitely want to wear waterproof shoes with great traction.
+When we hiked in September, the water in the creek overall was very low.
+However, the water was deep in a few spots so you definitely want to wear waterproof shoes with great traction.
+Even if you opt to walk along the bank of the creek, it can be very muddy.

-4. The First Waterfall At Grimes Glen
+4. First Waterfall

 Woman standing underneath the first waterfall in Grimes Glen Park